matt-whitfield/mattsWebSite/src/content/case-studies/mountain-view-pole-buildings.md

     description: Traditional form submission for website visitors and improved experience for owners, allowing them to respond faster to requests.
   - title: Project Galleries
     color: mint
-    description: A fatured project gallery highlights specific projects, and a general purpose gallery allows users to click and scroll through past project images
+    description: A fatured project gallery highlights specific projects, and a general purpose gallery allows users to click and scroll through past project images.
   - title: Clean and Simple Branding
     color: purple
     description: Clean branding and simple information architecture makes the website easy to navigate, update and maintain.